pururval/rabbitmq-forge-boshrelease/README.md

 - `hosts` - A list of the IP addresses of all cluster nodes. `hostnames` and `hosts` are interchangeable.

+- `vhost` - The name of the virtual host that the user's permissions apply to.

 - `username` - The administrator account username.